huizezhang-sherry/ETC4860/README.md

-# Honours project: Exploration of Judicial Facial Expression in Videos and Transcripts of Legal Proceedings
+# Honours Project: Exploration of Judicial Facial Expression in Videos of Legal Proceedings

 ## Milestone